Exercise increases cancer survival

 Go To: How much exercise reduces the risk of mortality in breast cancer, prostate cancer and colorectal cancer?

-6. Exercise reduces blood glucose levels - People with the highest levels of blood glucose survive least.
+7. Exercise reduces blood glucose and insulin levels - People with the highest levels of blood glucose survive least.
 We have a whole article on the links between glucose and cancer.
 Exercise will control your blood sugar as well as any drug.
+It will also reduce insulin levels, and high insulin can promote inflammation and cancer.

-8. Exercise improves your lymph flow.
-It stimulates the movement of your lymph and increases the movement of toxins away from your cells.
+9. Exercise improves your lymph system.
+Exercise stimulates the movement of your lymph and increases the movement of toxins away from your cells.

-The bottom line: As Professor Robert Thomas in his article for CANCERactive says, exercise increases the chances of cure, just as much as chemotherapy!
+12. Exercise increases the chances of cancer cure: The bottom line, as Professor Robert Thomas in his article for CANCERactive says, exercise increases the chances of cure, just as much as chemotherapy!

 Keep moving - get puffed!